cs1302uga/cs1302-ce14/README.md

    You will need to also rewrite all calls to `checkNull` in other files so that they explicitly paramterize the method to the appropriate type.
 No raw types!

-1. Compile *all* of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
+1. Compile *all of the code*, including your modified `Utility` class, using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
    If you encounter any compilation errors, then fix them as you go.
 Be sure to note interesting errors in your notes for future reference.